Aether theories: Quantum vacuum

+Physicist Robert B. Laughlin has suggested that the quantum vacuum could be viewed as a "relativistic ether".
+Paul Davies writes that while the quantum vacuum resembles in some ways the old concept of the aether, the two differ in a key respect: the quantum vacuum "has no privileged reference frame, no state of rest relative to which a material body could be said to move."

 Pilot waves

 Louis de Broglie stated, "Any particle, ever isolated, has to be imagined as in continuous "energetic contact" with a hidden medium."
 However, as de Broglie pointed out, this medium "could not serve as a universal reference medium, as this would be contrary to relativity theory."